Pests

 Warm, dry indoor air creating favorable mite conditions

 Spider mites on Neon Pothos are driven by the same environmental conditions as on other houseplants — warm temperatures (above 75°F) and low humidity (below 40%).
 The plant's chartreuse color provides an advantage in early detection: the stippling pattern, which reflects individual cell death from mite feeding, shows up more clearly against the vivid leaf color than against deep green tissue.
-A fine dusty pattern on a neon leaf should prompt immediate inspection of the undersides.
+A fine dusty pattern on a neon leaf should prompt immediate inspection of the undersides, since mites reproduce fast enough in warm, dry conditions that a small population can become a visible infestation within one to two weeks.

 Proximity to an already-infested plant